sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 To set the number of transform rounds to this one-second benchmark, with your database unlocked go to the Database menu and select "Database settings".
 Then click the "Benchmark" button, wait one second for the higher number to appear in the form, and hit OK.

 **Update**: The GIF below is from KeePassXC 2.2.0.
 Versions after 2.3.0 also give users a choice of using different Key Derivation Functions.
 You may want to use the newer and recommended Argon2 function.
-If you do, your transform rounds will be much lower (for example, 20) -- that's perfectly fine, since Argon2 is much more computer intensive than AES-KDF.
+If you do, your benchmarked transform rounds will be much lower than the 10900000 number in the GIF below (for example, 20) -- that's perfectly fine, since Argon2 is much more computational intensive than AES-KDF.
 For more on this, you may find [this KeePassXC 2.3.x migration guide](https://theorangeone.net/posts/keepassxc-2.3-migration/) helpful.

 ![Benchmarking transform round](/img/keepassxc/benchmarking.gif)